Sappgulf/ShortStopper/README.md

 - **Whitelist mode**: blocks Shorts everywhere except channels you add to the whitelist (per-channel overrides still apply).
 - **Stats**: counts blocked items and shows a simple trend + top channels.
 - **Block ads/trackers (basic)**: enables a small DNR blocklist.
 When you turn it on, Chrome will prompt for `<all_urls>` host access so it can work across the web.

+## For maintainers

+- Build the Chrome zip: `bash scripts/package-chrome.sh`
+- Creating a tag like `v1.0.0` triggers GitHub Actions to attach `ShortStopper-chrome.zip` to a Release.

 ## iOS / Safari